Morning View: Music and lyrics

 Many believed that the single "Nice to Know You" lyrically revolved around a failed relationship, although Boyd claimed in 2002 that this was not the case.
 Regarding the song's meaning, he said, "I had a moment in my life about a year ago where I was way too close to everything that was going on and I was blind.
 I felt like I was asleep.
 And the clouds parted for kind of a strange reason and I gained perspective.
 What happened was my hand had fallen asleep on the airplane on the way to Europe and it remained asleep for about 10 days, which was kind of scary.
 I must have pinched a nerve or something.
 But as my hand started waking up, the clouds started breaking away from that emotional state as well.
 The two happened simultaneously, so I created a simple metaphor for it.
 So it's basically a song about gaining perspective on a situation."

 Touring and promotion

-Morning View spawned a total of four singles beginning with "Wish You Were Here".
+Morning View spawned three retail singles, beginning with "Wish You Were Here".
 The song was released on August 14, 2001, charting well and gaining significant rotation.
 In the original banned video for "Wish You Were Here", Incubus are getting chased by a large pack of female fans, and eventually jump off a bridge.
 According to Boyd, the video was inspired by a scene in the 1968 film Head, which starred American band the Monkees.
 An alternative music video would end up being made for the song shortly afterwards, as the original version was deemed to be mirroring the September 11 attacks.
 The alternative version depicted the band playing in a studio against a white backdrop, interspersed with home movies they had made.